ONLYOFFICE/docker-onlyoffice-owncloud/README.md

 2. Run Docker Compose:

+    **Please note**: the action must be performed with **root** rights.

     ```
     docker-compose up -d
     ```

-    *Please note**: you might need to wait a couple of minutes when all the containers are up and running after the above command.
+    **Please note**: you might need to wait a couple of minutes when all the containers are up and running after the above command.

 Now you can enter ownCloud and create a new document.
 It will be opened in ONLYOFFICE Document Server.

 ## ONLYOFFICE Document Server editions

 Here we offer you to deploy ownCloud with preconfigured free version of ONLYOFFICE Document Server.
-Note that there’re commercial versions of it.
+Note that there're commercial versions of it.

 **ONLYOFFICE Document Server:**